Skip to content

 In an internship (also work placement) you spend a certain period of time in a foreign country.
 You are supposed to put the things you have learned in vocational education and training into practice in a company.
 This way you get real work experience in your field of study before you finish your vocational education.
 Internships are mostly not paid.

-Am I the right person for an internship?
+Am I suitable for an internship?

 1.2 Application

-Where do I apply and how do I apply?
+Where and how do I apply?

 What are the criteria for being selected?

-• Appropriate behaviour when communicating with adults and other students
+Appropriate communication with adults and peers

-• Good grades in your studies and study motivation
+Good academic performance and study motivation

-• Language capability and motivation to learn languages
+Language proficiency and motivation to learn languages

-Who will decide if I am allowed to go?
+Who will decide if I can go?

 Based on staff assessment a preliminary selection of the most suitable candidates is carried out.
 The preliminary selection is discussed together with the tutors of the class and staff members in school.
 When you are an apprentice, the decisions are taken by company staff.
 When a consensus is reached, the final selection of the students for an internship abroad is established

-Which documents are necessary?
+Which documents are required?

 1.3 Practical arrangements & information